VAlphonso/UT_Austin_FundraisingAnalysis/README.md

 # UT Austin Fundraising Analysis
 In this project, I am asking the question: who is more likely to donate money to a cause?
 My hypothesis is that someone who meets a certain set of criteria (ie: age, income, and education level) is more likely to donate then someone who does not meet set criteria.

-I want to address, from a managment prespective, the most effective way to utilize resources with the goal of achieving a success rate of over 95% within an 8 hour period.
+I want to address, from a management perspective, the most effective way to utilize resources with the goal of achieving a success rate of over 95% within an 8 hour period.
 My intension is to give managers a tool that they can use to focus their direct report's efforts and while maximizing time.

 ## Overview of the Analysis Scope of the Project
-I am demonstrating my knowledge of unsupervised machine learning algorithiums.
-I use Python and the Pandas Library to preprocess the data and K-Means algoritum along with Prinicpal Component Analysis (PCA) to reduce the data to three columns.
+I am demonstrating my knowledge of unsupervised machine learning algorithms.
+I use Python and the Pandas Library to preprocess the data and K-Means algorithm along with Principal Component Analysis (PCA) to reduce the data to three columns.
 This will be further explained in the results section of this document.
 Furthermore, I use a dataset from Kaggle that redacted names, emails, and phone numbers but still contained 14 columns with information ranging from age to education level to marital status and income.

 ## Resources
 - Data Source: Kaggle: Finding Donors for CharityML https://www.kaggle.com/ahmed2892/finding-donors-for-charityml